-California has established a short-term ambient air quality standard for NOx of 339 $\mu$ g/m.
+California has established a short-term ambient air quality standard for NOx of 339 $\mu$ g/m3.
 Construction NOx emissions were modeled for two scenarios: (1) NOx emissions estimated in the DEIR, based on 100% Tier 4 final construction equipment and (2) NOx emissions five times higher than estimated in the DEIR, assuming 100% Tier 3 equipment.

 The CalEEMod analysis assumed the use of 100% Tier 4 Final engines.
 As noted in Comment 2.3, the DEIR's mitigation in APM AIR-2 only requires "expanding use of Tier 3 off-road and 2010 on-road compliant engines."
-Based on my calculations, if all Tier 3 engines were used, NOx emissions would be 5 to 8 times higher than estimated in the DEIR, depending upon the kW rating of the engines.
-We conservatively selected the lower end of this range to model ambient construction NOx concentrations.
+Based on my calculations, if all Tier 3 engines were used, NOx emissions would be 5 to 893 times higher than estimated